fortunejs/fortune/README.md

 ```

+## Motivation

+The goal is to automate CRUD interactions given a set of data models.
+Fortune facilitates the use of hypermedia and media types, and also provides functionality for building real-time applications.

 ## Key Concepts

 - At the core of Fortune is the **dispatcher**, which controls the flow of a request through middleware functions.
-- There are two components that are swappable: the **adapter** and the **serializer**.
+- There are two components that are interchangeable: the **adapter** and the **serializer**.
 Each instance may have one adapter and multiple serializers.
 - Networking is *external* to Fortune.
 There is a basic `requestListener` function for HTTP that works out of the box, included for convenience.